 Seung-Jai Chung is a Music Director and Conductor of the GMI Youth Orchestra and GMI Orchestra.
-He has been the director of GMI Orchestra since 2005, has taught violin at Grace Mission University since 2012 and has been a faculty member of Cal Music Clinic at California State University, Fullerton.
-Mr. Chung recently teaches violin at Fullerton College and serves as associate conductor at Orchestra Collective of Orange County since 2016.
-In addition to, he served as Concertmaster of the Orange County Symphony from 2009 to 2016 under the direction of David Rentz and Anthony Parnther.
+He has been the director of GMI Orchestra since 2005, has taught violin at Grace Mission University since 2012, and has been a faculty member of Cal Music Clinic at California State University, Fullerton.
+Mr. Chung has recently taught violin at Fullerton College and serves as associate conductor at Orchestra Collective of Orange County since 2016.
+In addition, he served as Concertmaster of the Orange County Symphony from 2009 to 2016 under the direction of David Rentz and Anthony Parnther.
 Mr. Chung has been featured as a soloist with the Orange County Symphony and other various orchestras.